 FULL REVIEW: UrRider Child Bike Seat

-As one of the top-selling child bike seats on Amazon, we wanted to include the UrRider in our testing to see how it stacked up against the other four open-style (no harness) child bike seats on our list.
+As one of the top-selling child bike seats on Amazon, we wanted to include the UrRider in our testing to see how it stacked up against the other no-harness child bike seats.

 Overall, the UrRider is a decent front-mounted seat, and the mounting process is incredibly fast.
 We also appreciate that the angle of the child’s handlebar is adjustable to allow you to choose for your child to sit more upright or more leaned forward.